Automattic/big-sky-agents/README.md

 ## Features

-The Big Sky Agent Framework is a set of core libraries and UI adapters to Gutenberg components which enables simple, pluggable, isolated agents and tools that can collaborate on shared documents and tasks with the user.
-It's similar in some ways to LangChainJS but has no dependencies, and it is more developer-friendly and less abstract than more general toolkits.
+The Big Sky Agent Framework is a set of core libraries and UI adapters to Gutenberg components which enables simple, pluggable, isolated agents and tools that can collaborate on shared data structures and tasks with the user.
+It's similar in some ways to LangChainJS/LangGraph but has no dependencies other than WordPress' core libraries (@wordpress/components, etc).
+It is intended to be accessible to developers at all levels of experience - but we're not there yet.

 The Big Sky Agent Framework currently has the following features:

 -   Goals.
-At the top level, there is always a current goal (and, in the future, a current plan).
-This, along with the prompt, data and tools, gives the agent a clear idea of what to do next.
+At the top level, there is a current Goal (and, in the future, a current Plan).
+This, along with the prompt, data and tools, gives the Agent a clear idea of what to do next.
 -   Chat: The Chat object exposes message history and functions to add tool calls, various kinds of messages, and invoke a Chat Completion.
 -   Agents.
 Agents expose tools and prompt templates, as well as lifecycle callbacks like "onStart" and "onConfirm".
     -   Wapuu: Here to understand your goal and choose the best agent to help you.